superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 # Private voice communication

-Sometimes you want two parties to be able to call each other without revealing their actual phone numbers.
+Sometimes you want two users to be able to call each other without revealing their private phone numbers.

 For example, if you are operating a ride sharing service, then you want your users to be able to speak to each other to coordinate pick-up times and locations.
 But you don't want to give out your customers' phone numbers - after all, you have an obligation to protect their privacy.
 And you don't want them to be able to arrange ride shares directly without using your service because that means lost revenue for your business.